Velythyl/git-fix/README.md

 Instead of messing with your .git, you can `git fix` and replace your .git with a clean one from your repo's source 🧹

-This takes branches into account 🌴
+This takes branches 🌴 into account!
+But it does replace your .git, so unpushed changes to another branch than the current one will be lost!
+(But not completely, see the last section in this readme.)

 # Usage